Authorship

 **Note**: We review author changes manually, so there may be a short delay before your publication is updated.

-If another researcher has claimed your publication, it is usually the result of a mistake.
+If another researcher has claimed your publication, it is usually the result of an honest mistake.
 To resolve this:

 1. Go to the publication page by clicking on the publication's title.